NoqtaBeda/reflect-cpp26/README.md

 * Improvements to `constant`:
   * `map`, `filter` with index
   * `index_of`, `last_index_of`, `includes` with start index
+* Missing UT for string-key fixed map (in utils):
+  * Case-insensitive UT with `string_key_map_by_hash_binary_search_slow`;
+  * Hash collision cases with every hash-related scenario;
+  * Wide character cases with every hash-related scenario.
+    * the underlying hash function shall be redesigned for wide char types.

 Validators to be implemented:
 | Name | Implemented | Tested |